charro/joroutines/README.md

 # joroutines
 Get all the power of Goroutines in Android.
-Android native lib written that lets you run your Android Java code into a goroutine in a very easy way.
+Android native lib written in Go that lets you run your Android Java code into a goroutine in a very easy way.

 ## Motivation
 Golang relies very much in goroutines to do its background work, and thanks to that, they are really fast and optimized, specially when compared with Threads or even pools of Threads.